ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 }
 ```

-Another property/value pair that we haven't talked about:
+Another declaration that we haven't talked about:
 - `border-radius: 3px;`: This is what rounds the corners of the button. `3px` was used for the GitHub Sign In button, but we could provide any value in pixels!

 <div class="try-it">